agathaturya/cmsc_201_grs/lab2/gl_troubleshooting.md

 4. Password might be incorrect
 5. Using incorrect ssh login syntax (should be `ssh username@gl.umbc.edu` on Mac/linux, hostname should be `gl.umbc.edu` on windows)

-## Connection timing out as soon as you sign into GL?
+## Connection timing out as soon as you sign into GL and you're on-campus?
 ### On Mac/Linux
-1. Be on-campus
-2. use the eduroam wifi (username is your umbc email, password is your umbc password)
+1. use the eduroam wifi (username is your umbc email, password is your umbc password)
-3. use this command: `ssh username@linux4.umbc.edu`
+2. use this command: `ssh username@linux4.umbc.edu`

 ### On Windows
-1. Be on-campus
-2. use the eduroam wifi (username is your umbc email, password is your umbc password)
+1. use the eduroam wifi (username is your umbc email, password is your umbc password)
-3. use this hostname in PuTTy: `linux4.umbc.edu`
+2. use this hostname in PuTTy: `linux4.umbc.edu`

 ## Connection timing out as soon as you sign into GL __and__ you're off-campus?
 Submit a DoIT ticket and good luck :(